Offline detection of change-points in the mean for stationary graph signals: Proof of Theorems 1 and 2

-In this appendix, we present the proofs of \Theorem{Th:main_result} and \Theorem{Th:variable_selection_oracle}.
-For the sake of completeness, we introduce basic concepts of the model selection literature and we restate some results which are a key component to proof the oracle inequalities presented in this work.
+We present the proofs of Theorem 1 and Theorem 2 of the main text.
+For completeness, we introduce key components such as basic concepts and results from the model selection literature.

-The model selection framework offers an answer to the question: how to chose the function $pen(d)$ and the parameter $\lambda$ so we recover the right number of change-points and the sparsity of the signal in its Graph Fourier representation at the same time.
+The model selection framework offers an answer to the question: how to choose the function $pen(d)$ and the level of sparsity of the graph signals with respect to the Graph Fourier Transform (GFT) in order to guarantee good performance in practice of the proposed algorithms.

-\begin{definition} Given a separable Hilbert space $\Hil$, a generalized linear Gaussian model is defined as:
+\begin{customdef}{5} Given a separable Hilbert space $\Hil$, a generalized linear Gaussian model is defined by: